Thanks, Johnny Donovan, Jed Babbin, sitting in for Rush Limbaugh.

 Think about this too.

-Think about how best to honor Rush and think about checking out humanevents.com, the week of July 28th.
+Think about how best to honor Rush and think about checking out humanevents.com the week of July 28th.

-We're gonna be all over this.
+We're going to be all over this.

 We love Rush just as much as you do.